mohanmca/MohanLearningGround/src/main/md/Mind/motivational_quotes_videos.md

 ## From Autobiography of Yogi
 Look fear in the face and it will cease to trouble you. - Sri Yuketshwar Good and positive suggestions should instruct the sensitive ears of children.
 Their early ideas long remain sharply etched.”
+“He is a fool that cannot conceal his wisdom,”